stacksmith/harn/README.md

 # HARN
 `harn` is a (work-in-progress) fine-grained interactive linker (toy) for a (subset of) C, licensed under GPL v3.0.
 What can you do with it (eventually)?
+Edit and compile C functions (or data objects), one at a time; execute your own or any libc function from the command line...
 ```
 harn - an interactive C environment.  (c) 2022 StackSmith

       ...try 'help', or 'printf("Hello World!\n");'
 ```

-Edit and compile functions (or data objects), one at a time; execute your own or any libc function from the command line...
+Harn is an experimental research platform and is not meant to be a production environment in the near future.

 Status: early proof of concept; allows for command-line execution of functions; adding functions to the symbol table by editing and compiling; recompiling existing functions replaces older versions and relinks all references; save and load image...